swiftlang/swift-package-manager/Documentation/Development.md

 Note: PackageDescription v4 is not available when developing using this method.

+You can also run SwiftPM performance tests in Xcode using the SwiftPM-Perf scheme.

 ## Self Hosting

 It is possible to build SwiftPM with itself using SwiftPM present in latest